mystudentwellbeing/Campus-Event-Hub/README.md

 ### Relationship:

 - A user may save 0 or more events.
 Events can be saved by 0 or more users.
-- Institution may have 0 or many event; An event belongs to one and only one university.
+- A user may submit 0 or more events.
+Events can be submitted by 1 user.

 ### Relational Model